mcaney006/mcaney006/README.md

 ### currently

-- Shipping Ruby in production environments that actually matter
+- Shipping features directly to production to maximize learning velocity (and incident count)
-- Moving critical paths to Go where latency and control become bottlenecks
+- Rewriting core systems quarterly for spiritual growth
-- Spending time on distributed systems fundamentals instead of chasing frameworks
+- Following 47 “top engineers” on Twitter and internalizing none of it
-- Breaking things in controlled environments so they don't break in production
+- Breaking things unintentionally and calling it chaos engineering

 ---

-### interests (not the cringe kind)
+### interests

-- Distributed systems failure modes
+- Distributed systems (have not distributed anything yet)
-- Event-driven architectures that don't turn into spaghetti
+- Event-driven architectures (events include “app crashed”)
-- Observability that tells the truth
+- Observability dashboards (color-coded for morale)
-- Data pipelines that don't silently rot
+- Data pipelines (they move data… somewhere)
-- Security + adversarial thinking in real systems
+- Security (we use HTTPS)

 ---

 ### anti-patterns I avoid

 - Over-engineering before traffic exists
-- Silent retries that hide real issues
+- Silent retries that quietly corrupt everything
-- "Magic" abstractions nobody understands
+- Magic abstractions nobody understands, including me
-- Systems that only work under ideal conditions
+- Systems that only work in demos
-- Chasing tools instead of solving problems
+- Chasing tools instead of outcomes
 ---

 ### contact